Delayma-ML/Delayma-Models/index.md

 | ElasticNet              | alpha=0.1                                   | 3.3872517697929823e-05 | 18.925947405132025 | 0.9999999054914313 |

-We can see that the standard deviation has decreased significantly.
-Only Logistic Regression has a high standard deviation.
-This is because Logistic Regression is not a good model for regression.
-We can see that the MSE has also decreased significantly.
-We can also see that the R2 score has increased significantly.
-This is because the outliers were affecting the R2 score.
-We can see that the R2 score is now very close to 1.0.
-This means that the model is performing very well.
+The results reveal a substantial reduction in the standard deviation, with the exception of Logistic Regression.
+This is primarily due to the fact that Logistic Regression is not ideally suited for regression tasks.
+Furthermore, there's a notable decrease in the Mean Squared Error (MSE), indicating improved model performance.
+The R2 score has also seen a significant increase, nearing the optimal value of 1.0.
+This improvement can be attributed to the removal of outliers that were previously skewing the R2 score.
+Overall, these results suggest that our model is performing exceptionally well.

 ## Results
 The result using multiple algorithms for multiple datasets are as follows: